 Luckily, it’s not hard to find an advisor who is 100% fiduciary, 100% of the time.
 Here are some ways to do just that:

 - Ask.
 “Are you a fiduciary in all of your interactions with me?”
 If the advisor says anything but “yes,” look elsewhere for financial advice.

 - Use Finra’s BrokerCheck tool to search for your advisor.
-If you search for a company's name and you see “IA: Investment Adviser Firm” on the advisor’s BrokerCheck page, that’s the sign you’re working with a Registered Investment Advisor, or RIA, and they are fiduciaries.
-But if you also see “B: Brokerage Firm,” or if it says only that, then you have a non-fiduciary situation.
+If you search for a company's name and you see “IA: Investment Adviser Firm” on that company's BrokerCheck page, that’s the sign you’re working with a Registered Investment Advisor, or RIA, and they are fiduciaries.
+But if you also see “B: Brokerage Firm,” or if it says only that, then you have a hybrid or non-fiduciary situation.
 Similarly, if you search for an individual’s name on the BrokerCheck tool and you see “IA: Investment Advisor,” that’s a sign that person works at an RIA firm and is a fiduciary.
 But if there’s also, or only, a “B: Broker” notation, that means the person isn’t necessarily a fiduciary.

 - See if the advisor is a Certified Financial Planner (CFP).
 Anyone who is certified as a CFP in good standing has sworn to act as a fiduciary when working with clients.
 Check a CFP advisor’s status on the CFP Board’s “Verify a CFP professional” page.